cascode-labs/virtue/docs/source/packaging/skill_packages.rst

 *****************
-SKILL++  Packages
+SKILL++  Modules
 *****************

 A SKILL++ package is a set of related SKILL++ modules defined as part of a project.
-Packages can have
+Modules can have

-Package help
+Module help
 ------------

-Package description
+Module description
 --------------------

 SKILL can be included as a part of any Conda package and loaded when Cadence